Danny Kirwan: LSD and mescaline

 Kirwan appears to have taken LSD before the Munich commune incident.
 Fleetwood stated in his autobiography that the band took LSD together when they arrived in New York in December 1968 at the start of a US tour.
 They opened for the Grateful Dead at the Fillmore East, and after the show they were offered "the best, most pure LSD available."
 Fleetwood said, "We all wanted to try it ...
 We all had a go."
 They took the LSD in a hotel room in New York, "sitting in a circle on the floor, holding hands", and later took more acid trips together as "a bonding experience."

-Mescaline also featured.
-Green had experimented with both LSD and mescaline: he said his tortured song "The Green Manalishi" was the result of a mescaline nightmare.
 Fleetwood remembered Kirwan and Spencer taking mescaline when the band arrived in San Francisco at the start of a US tour in February 1971.
-He said, "It really did a number on them, Jeremy [Spencer] in particular.
+He said, "It really did a number on them....
 The effects seemed to last far longer than they should have."
-Spencer walked out of the band soon afterwards.